Skip to content

 Who actually installs the roof?

 An independent local metal roofing professional serving the Concord area.
-Granite State Metal Roofing is a free matching service; your contract and installation belong to you and the professional.
+Granite State Metal Roofing is a free referral service; your contract and installation belong to you and the professional.

 Tell us your town and project, from State House Victorians to Loudon barns.
-Free matching with an independent local professional.
+Free quotes from an independent local professional.

 Monday to Friday, 8 AM to 5 PM Eastern